Take speed off the roads

 Driver - Vehicle - Environment.

-Any street registered vehicle has the ability to handle the rigors of off street drag racing, through the Drive to Survive; program new drivers learn how to safely maintain control without enthusiasm exceeding ability.
+Any street registered vehicle has the ability to handle the rigors of off street racing, through the Drive to Survive; program new drivers learn how to safely maintain control without enthusiasm exceeding ability.
 Drive to Survive training programs educate drivers about the importance of mental attitude and how this reflects in improved driver reactions.
-We also cover the importance of mechanical preparation while accelerating fast and how braking efficiently is an acquired skill and an area that is a key component for improved safety on track and on road.
+We also cover the importance of mechanical preparation while accelerating fast and how braking efficiently is an acquired skill and an area that is a key component for improved safety on the track or on the road.

 Like the road, track conditions can vary so the learning formula teaches attendees how temperature can influence traction which comes back to tyre choices, air pressures and rubber compound etc.